Susilvav03/TribeLink/README.md

 We put into practice key JavaScript concepts such as manipulation of the DOM, the use of conditionals, and various control structures to manage game logic and user interaction.
-Additionally, this project allowed us to reinforce and deepen our understanding of the concepts introduced in the previous module, including the structure and styling of web pages using HTML and CSS.
+Additionally, this project allowed us to reinforce and deepen our understanding of the concepts introduced in the previous module, including the structure and styling of web pages using HTML and CSS, and now implementing the framework Bulma.
 This integration of front-end technologies was essential to develop an interactive and visually coherent user experience.

 ```